AnalystScope

 This is a monitoring and reference surface, not a prediction engine.
 It is designed to sit beside single-company research, giving users a clearer sense of the environment around a thesis without pretending that the world can already be reduced to one score.

-This first release is intentionally visual-first and framework-led.
-The current city states and notes are seeded structured monitoring inputs rather than a live quantified model.
+This first release tracks 23 manually reviewed hubs.
+The current city states, update notes, and watch items are curated monitoring inputs rather than a live quantified model.

 The structure is already prepared for future theme refinement, including Google Trends-backed city topics where those inputs make the monitoring layer stronger.